Passing parameters to a function by Value and by Reference.

 Pass by Reference with OUT

 When we pass the parameter by reference, the compiler expects that we should initialize it.
-If there is situation that value is declared outside the function, and the same variable will be assigned some value inside the function.
+There will be situation that value will be declared outside the function, and the same variable will be assigned some value inside the function.
 In this case, we should go for Pass by reference, but, not with ref.
 Because, ref expects that the value should be initialized.
 The Out keyword is used in this situation.

 Both ref and out are meaning that we are passing by reference.
 The only difference is for out, the variable is not required to be initialized before passing it as parameter.